Home Blog Page 2062

 WE OFFER COMPASSIONATE CARE to clients in their home, hospital, or residential facility.
 Live-in or hourly caregivers will provide hygiene & grooming, light housekeeping, transportation.
 (213) 368-3880

 PAID COMPANION FOR SENIOR CITIZENS.
-Attention relatives and caregivers: Mature/warm/cultured/bi-lingual (English-German) professional educator, wellness consultant & Yoga therapist in private practice for 20+ years offers fill-in services (including physical & emotional support, exercise movement & light body work, conversation & correspondence, errands & [doctor] visits) on hourly basis.
+Attention relatives and caretakers: Mature/warm/cultured/bi-lingual (English-German) professional educator, wellness consultant & Yoga therapist in private practice for 20+ years.
+Offers fill-in services (including physical & emotional support, exercise movement & light body work, conversation & correspondence, errands & [doctor] visits) on hourly basis.
 Contact Annemarie at boegliwellness@yahoo.com or (310) 429-6393

 GARDENING/LANDSCAPING 11